Barbara Newman writes:

 What seems to be clear is that while an ablative absolute construction does not have any grammatical or syntactic force over the main clause of the sentence, it has strong causal or semantic force.
 Read retired English teacher Mark Moe’s recent article on this idea here.

 This logic even made its way to the Supreme Court.
-Here is a passage from the introductory section of the amici curiae brief, a Brief of Interest, submitted to the United States Supreme Court by a team of linguistics professors specializing in the history of English grammar and the linguistics of English in legal contexts:
+Here is a passage from the introductory section of the amici curiae brief, a Brief of Interest, submitted to the United States Supreme Court by a team of linguistics professors specializing in the history of English grammar and the linguistics of English in legal contexts (note the difference in comma usage compared to the Amendment as rendered by Newman - more on that later):

 So now let’s look at the Second Amendment again: